florian-beetz/bachelor-thesis/thesis.md

 ## Software Migration {#sec:migration}

+> What migration type is relevant for this thesis?
+> What problems do they pose?
+> Are there any studies for each of these types?

 Software migration is a part of software maintenance [@Dig2006].
 In general software maintenance can be classified as adaptive, corrective, perfective, and preventive maintenance tasks [@Malton2001].